Insight Over Sight: Exploring the Vision-Knowledge Conflicts in Multimodal LLMs: Human Quality Control

 \subsection{Filtering Images}

 The objective of this step is to select high-quality images that align closely with the text prompt.
 Each annotator is provided with an image and its corresponding text query, and evaluates the image based on two criteria: \begin{itemize}[leftmargin=10pt] \item \textbf{Alignment with text prompt (0 or 1)}.
 The image should contain the key objects, actions, and background described in the text.
 The main focus should clearly represent the scene without ambiguity or misinterpretation. \item \textbf{Image quality (0 or 1)}.
-The image should be clear, free from significant distortions, artifacts, or unnatural effects like warping, blurring, or pixelation. \end{itemize} With these two guidelines, the annotators extensively label all the generated images, and the images with a total score of \textbf{2} are kept in the final dataset.
+The image should be clear, free from significant distortions, artifacts, or unnatural effects like warping, blurring, or pixelation. \end{itemize} With these two guidelines, the annotators extensively label all the generated images, and the images with a total score of \textbf{2} are kept for the subsequent stages.
+In Figure~\ref{fig:filterimg}, we demonstrate some sample images that are below our quality standard.
+In this stage, we generate about 830 images in total and keep the best 374 images for the benchmark construction.